Eaves felt is located at the lowest part of the roof and usually overlaps into the guttering.

 There are two main purposes of eaves felt:

 - If any water gets past the roof tiles, the main roof felt and eaves felt will prevent it from entering the loft.
 The eaves felt will ensure the water is guided into the gutter.
-The felt under the tiles are important – if you get a broken tile, they are the difference between a flooded house and dry house.
+The felt under the tiles is very important – if you get a broken tile, they are the difference between a flooded house and dry house.

-- Because eaves felt overlaps into the guttering, it will prevent rainwater from running/dripping behind the guttering and rotting your fascia boards.
+- Because eaves felt overlaps into the guttering, it will prevent rainwater from running/dripping behind the guttering and rotting your timber fascia boards.

 See the photo below as a good example of this felt being fitted:

-Our Researched Cost to Install Eaves Felt
+Cost to Install Eaves Felt

 |Location||Medium Sized Business||Larger Business (5+ employees)|